fer-osorio/cipher-fortis/README.md

 of this standard can be found [here](https://www.nist.gov/publications/advanced-encryption-standard-aes-0).
 Then, AES class, together with other structures, is used to encrypt Text files and BMP images.

-At the moment of writing this README, the supported operation modes are:
+At the moment (21 of November, 2024), the supported operation modes are:

 - ECB [Electronic Code Book]
 - CBC [Cipher Block Chaining]
+- PVS [Pi Variable Sbox] (experimental, not specified in the NIST standard)

 And all key length specified in the standard (that is: 128, 192 and 256 bits) are supported.
 Also, the supported files are